-1. It is the policy of the School of Social Work to consider granting the grade of incomplete (I) on a case-by-case basis.

-Emergency and/or extenuating circumstances are the usual basis for consideration.

-2. Students receiving an "I" will be required to submit an Incomplete Contract to the professor no later than the last F2F class of the semester.
-Time allowed for the completion for the Incomplete Contract should not exceed more than a month after the last day of the semester in which the course was taken.
+- 1. It is the policy of the School of Social Work to consider granting the grade of incomplete (I) on a case-by-case basis.
+Emergency and/or extenuating circumstances are the usual basis for consideration. - 2.
+Students receiving an "I" will be required to submit plan to complete the work to the professor no later than the last F2F class of the semester.
+Time allowed for the completion for the Incomplete work should not exceed more than a month after the last day of the semester in which the course was taken.
 Additional time to satisfy the requirements of the Incomplete Contract will be considered on a case-by-case basis.